 Botswana Predator Conservation Trust

-Botswana Predator Conservation Trust has been studying the African wild dogs since 1989 to understand their territories and how to limit the conflict with humans.
+Botswana Predator Conservation Trust has been studying the African hunting dogs since 1989 to understand their territories and how to limit the conflict with humans.

 Call from the Wild

-Call from the Wild is an organization started by the Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including African wild dogs.
+Call from the Wild is an organization started by the Frankfurt Zoological Society that supports a variety of national parks like the Kruger National Park and throughout Africa to protect different endangered species, including African wild dogs.

 David Shepherd Wildlife Foundation